 Invisible – Controls whether the shape of the light source is visible in the rendered image.
 When this option is disabled, the light source is rendered in the color specified by the Color or Temperature setting in the Intensity rollout.
 This option only affects the visibility of the light when seen directly by the camera or through refractions.
 The visibility of the light with respect to reflections is controlled by the Affect reflections option.

-Store with irradiance map – When enabled and Irradiance map is used as a GI engine, V-Ray will calculate the effects of the VRayLight and store them in the irradiance map file.
+Store with irradiance map – When enabled and Irradiance map is used as a GI engine, V-Ray calculates the effects of the VRayLight and stores them in the irradiance map file.
 The result is that the irradiance map is computed more slowly but the rendering takes less time.
 You can also save the irradiance map file and reuse it later.

-Affect diffuse – Determines whether the light will affect the diffuse portion of the materials.
+Affect diffuse – Determines whether the light affects the diffuse portion of the materials.
 The value controls the light's contribution to the diffuse portion of the materials.

-Affect specular – Determines whether the light will affect the specular portion of the materials.
+Affect specular – Determines whether the light affects the specular portion of the materials.
 The value controls the light's contribution to specular reflections.